 Private Salt Cave Session

 You can reserve the salt cave just for yourself, add it on to a massage service, or bring a group of friends for a private halotherapy experience (up to 8 people).

 Host your workshop or class

 Are you a healing practitioner?
 If so, the Salt Cave is a beautiful place to host your next workshop, training, or Reiki share.
+It’s also a productive place to host a unique board meeting!
 Please inquire for pricing.